zfit/phasespace/README.rst

 of the particle decays of interest, or to perform importance sampling in the case of complex amplitude models.
 This has been traditionally done with the `TGenPhaseSpace`_ class, which is based of the GENBOD function of the CERNLIB FORTRAN libraries and which requires a full working ROOT installation.

-This package aims to address this issue by providing a Tensorflow-based implementation of such function to generate `n`-body decays without requiring a ROOT installation.
+This package aims to address this issue by providing a TensorFlow-based implementation of such function to generate `n`-body decays without requiring a ROOT installation.
 Additionally, an oft-needed functionality to generate complex decay chains, not included in ``TGenPhaseSpace``, is also offered, leaving room for decaying resonances (which don't have a fixed mass, but can be seen as a broad peak).

 .. _ROOT: https://root.cern.ch